-SW 416 Assignments
+SW 416 Assignments:

-#1 Class participation and media awareness (15%).
-By November 15th each student is to bring one media item (magazine, newspaper, announcement, internet blog) related to the subject of aging and facilitate a 10 minute discussion of its significance.
-A copy of the article must be submitted to the instructor on the day it is presented.
+#1 Class participation (20%).
+This includes written reflections (mostly drawn from the "Questions to consider" found at the beginning of the Hulko chapters), reporting back on a discussion with an older adult and presenting a media article to the class: by November 14th each student is to bring one media item (magazine, newspaper, podcast, announcement, blog) related to aging to class and facilitate a 10-minute discussion of its significance.
+A copy of the media item must be submitted to the instructor 2 days prior to the day it is presented.

 #2 Journal Critique (15% 3-4 pages).
-Students are to select a periodical related to aging and prepare a brief essay and comment on: what drew you to this topic, the research strengths and limitations and implications this has for the Yukon's aged and service providers though an anti-oppressive lens.
-Due: Oct 18/21
+Students are to select a periodical related to aging from either the Canadian Journal on Aging or the Clinical Gerontologist and prepare a brief essay and comment on: what drew you to this topic, the research strengths and limitations and implications this has for the Yukon's aged and service providers though an anti-oppressive lens.
+Due: Oct 3rd/23

 #3) Age Friendly Environmental Scan (15% 3-4 pages).
 Students will visit a public building where an older adult would frequent for services in Whitehorse and scan its overall age friendliness and recommend changes to make it more friendly.
 Students are also to review the services website.
-Site selection is due Nov 1nd, the paper is due Nov 15th and the class presentation (10 minutes) occurs on Nov 22nd.
+Site selection is due Oct 17th/23, the paper is due Oct 31st/23 and all class presentations (10 minutes) occur on Nov 7th23.

-#4 Term Paper (30% 10-12 pages).
+#4 Term Paper (25% 8-10 pages).
 Students research a topic on aging and apply theories and knowledge gained through the course.
 You are to use a minimum of 10 cited references of which half must have been published in the last 8 years.
 Papers are to be double spaced and utilize APA referencing.
 You are to include an introduction, description of the issue (historically, statistically and scope of the problem).
-Review how it impacts Canadian and the Yukon's aged using an anti-oppressive lens.
+Review how it impacts Canadian and the Yukon's aged through an anti-oppressive lens.
 Critique the research and include your opinion supported by the literature and provide recommendations and a conclusion.
-Topic selection approval is required by Nov 8th and the paper is due Nov 29th.
+Topic selection is required by Oct 31st/23 and the paper is due Nov 14th/23.